mbenetti/HPAC-Hot-path-analytic-container/README.md

   ![Capture](https://user-images.githubusercontent.com/27162948/59267646-0a044a80-8c4b-11e9-84e9-37a52e0cb9b4.PNG)

-For the optimal performance of the system the container should run in a minimun of 2-core x86 architecture with at least 2 GB of RAM and a SSD (solid state drive, influxDB requirement).
+For the optimal performance of the system the container should run in a minimum of 2-core x86 architecture with at least 2 GB of RAM and a SSD (solid state drive, influxDB requirement).
 The idea is a solution for dashboarding analytics and real-time sensor data in IoT scenarios.
-The diference of this container respect with the rest is the addition of node-red.
-This last layer is used for ingestion (ETL) of the IoT data into InfluxDB for later analisis (OLAP).
+The difference of this container respect with the rest is the addition of node-red.
+This last layer is used for ingestion (ETL) of the IoT data into InfluxDB for later analysis (OLAP).

 ## Versions use for the container